etopiei/2do-linux/README.md

 ## RoadMap

 1. ~~Get UI to display current tasks from an SQL Lite Database taken from an app backup.~~
-2. Get Basic Features working such as completing tasks, changing dates - These actions should update the database
+2. Get Basic Features working such as ~~completing tasks~~, ~~searching~~ and changing dates - These actions should update the database
 3. Output the current data into a .plist file consistent with 2do dropbox sync files.
 4. Implement DropBox connectivity and gzipping files.